MarkSmithAU/DevelopingDataProductsShinyPitch/index.md

 ---

 # Motivation
-Visitors to a country have a huge beneficial impact on the countires they visit.
+Visitors to a country have a huge beneficial impact on the countries they visit.

 Gaining a better understanding of the following is important:
 * Who is visiting;